jun-inoue/orthoscope/README.md

 Available from [here](https://zenodo.org/record/1452077#.W7xEfS_ANsM)
 (10.5281/zenodo.1452077).
 10 October 2018.

 ORTHOSCOPE employs a genome-scale protein-coding gene database (coding and amino acid sequence datasets) constructed for each species.
-In order to count numbers of orthologs in each species/lineage, only the longest sequence is used When transcript variants exist for single locus.
+In order to count numbers of orthologs in each species, only the longest sequence is used, when transcript variants exist for single locus.

 ---
 ## Citation